aykut-aktas-covergo/aykut-aktas-covergo/README.md

 <h3 align="center">.NET Architect</h3>

-- 🔭 I have been working as a .Net Architect at Adesso Turkey [https://www.adesso.com.tr/](https://www.adesso.com.tr) Senior Software Developer with a demonstrated history of working in the computer software industry.
+- 🔭 I have been working as a .Net Architect at Adesso Turkey [https://www.adesso.com.tr/](https://www.adesso.com.tr)

+With a demonstrated history of working in the computer software industry.
 The stages in the software development life cycle I have been contributing +11 years include requirement analysis, planning, designing, architecting solutions, implementing the ideal solution, and doing all these in an agile fashion.

 - 📝 I regularly write articles on [https://medium.com/@aykutaktas06](https://medium.com/@aykutaktas06)